ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 ## A-Frame Entities

-A-Frame elements can be specified in 2 ways: as a special primitive (e.g. a-box) or as a general entity (a-entity) together with components.
+A-Frame elements can be specified in 2 ways: as a specialized primitive (e.g. a-box) or as a general entity (a-entity) together with components.
 Primitives are simplifications for the representation of common objects and refer to entities within A-Frame.

 ```html